For the latest information on Coronavirus and pregnancy, please see our COVID-19 (coronavirus) FAQs.

 If there is no suitable alternative, you should be suspended on maternity grounds.
 You should receive your normal wages or salary for as long as the suspension lasts.

-If there are any issues with the alternative work offered, please call us on 0345 772 6100 for further advice.
+If there are any issues with the alternative work offered, please contact us for further advice.

 If you fall ill during your pregnancy it is important for you and your employer to determine whether this sickness is ‘pregnancy-related’.
 This is important because detrimental treatment due to pregnancy-related sickness absence may be discriminatory.